- Why is the 100R submitted on Gateway?

 Each person that needs access to Gateway should have their own User Name and password.
 Each local unit will have one official that is responsible for submitting the 100R.
 The responsible official is the executive officer of the unit or his designee.
 The designee cannot be a contractor or vendor.
 It must be an employee of the unit.
 The responsible official may request that additional User Names be created with either Edit rights or Review rights.
 These additional User Names will not have submission rights, but can be used by others to enter or review data (e.g. office staff, consultants, vendors and/or board members).
 The official is responsible for submitting a complete and accurate 100R regardless of who entered or reviewed the data.
-If you want to add a new user with Edit or Review rights to the 100R or delete a user’s access, email email@example.com with the unit’s name, county, user’s name, email address and what access they need.
+If you want to add a new user with Edit or Review rights to the 100R or delete a user’s access, fill out the Limited Delegation of Authority Form.
 Please note that deleting a user’s access to the 100R will not affect their access to other Gateway applications such as the Annual Financial Report or Budget.
-Contact DLGF to delete a user’s access to their applications.
+Contact DLGF at email@example.com to delete a user’s access to their applications.

 - What is my password?